vivek7405/gatsby-starter-netlify-cms/src/pages/blog/2020-08-05-john-hunter-surgeon.md

 * In 1771, he married [Anne Home](https://en.wikipedia.org/wiki/Anne_Home "Anne Home"), daughter of Robert Boyne Home and sister of Sir [Everard Home](https://en.wikipedia.org/wiki/Everard_Home "Everard Home").
 * They had four children, two of whom died before the age of five.
-* One of his infant children is buried in the churchyard in [Kirkheaton, Northumberland](https://en.wikipedia.org/wiki/Kirkheaton,_Northumberland "Kirkheaton, Northumberland"), and the gravestone is Grade II listed.
-* Their fourth child, Agnes, married General Sir [James Campbell of Inverneill](https://en.wikipedia.org/wiki/James_Campbell_of_Inverneill "James Campbell of Inverneill").

 ## Legacy